Compare the different types of weed vaporizers and read in-depth reviews of the best & worst.

 → G Pro ✗ Not Recommended Cheap plastic feel right out of the box, difficulty opening the lid, bad feel for the mouthpiece.

-→ Firefly 2 ✓ Somewhat Recommended Much smaller and lighter than the original, quick to warm-up, comes with extra rechargeable battery (a very nice feature), iOS/Android app, much easier to clean than other portables; continues to suffer from finicky airflow, requires developing an inhale technique for best results; pickup the more powerful Crafty for the same price
+→ Firefly 2 ✓ Somewhat Recommended Much smaller and lighter than the original, quick to warm-up, includes extra rechargeable battery, iOS/Android app, very easy to clean; finicky airflow requires an inhale technique; pickup the powerful Crafty for the same price

 → Summit+ ✓ Recommended Very durable design, nice magnetic closing oven lid, fairly good airflow, efficient battery; LED light interface is confusing, good overall but not super powerful